Generating Permutations with Restricted Containers: Catalan and Schr oder classes

-These rules implicitly give a bijection between $\Av(312)$ and $\Av(321)$.
+The rules (U1) and (U2) of Section~\ref{sec-unique} implicitly give a bijection between $\Av(312)$ and $\Av(321)$.
 When generating a permutation with either the $\Av(12)$- or $\Av(21)$-machine, we must pop whenever possible and all left-to-right maxima must bypass the container.
-Moreover, whenever we push into the container, there is a unique place for the new entry to be placed.
-In fact, this argument establishes that there is a bijection between $\Av(312)$ and $\Av(321)$ that preserves the locations and values of left-to-right maxima.
-(This bijection is equivalent, by symmetry, to one presented by Knuth~\cite{knuth:the-art-of-comp:1}.)
+Moreover, since in either case the contents of the container must form a monotone sequence, whenever we push into the container, there is a unique position for the new entry to be placed.
+In fact, this argument establishes that there is a unique bijection between $\Av(312)$ and $\Av(321)$ that preserves the locations and values of left-to-right maxima.
+This bijection is equivalent, by symmetry, to one presented by Knuth~\cite{knuth:the-art-of-comp:1}.

 Note that this bijection also restricts to a bijection between permutations that can be generated by the $\Av(12,k\cdots 21)$- and $\Av(21,12\cdots k)$-machines, implying that the classes $\Av(312,(k+1)\dots 21)$ and $\Av(321, (k+1)12\dots k)$ are Wilf-equivalent.
-This result was first established by Chow and West~\cite{chow:forbidden-subse:}, where they showed that the generating functions of these classes are quotients of Chebyshev polynomials.
+This result was first established by Chow and West~\cite{chow:forbidden-subse:}, who showed that the generating functions of these classes are quotients of Chebyshev polynomials.
 Of course, these generating functions simply count Dyck paths of maximum height $k$.

 We now consider a different viewpoint which will become necessary when we analyze more complicated machines.
 We can think of the $\Av(21)$-machine operating under the rules (U1) and (U2) as being in one of two states that we call ``can pop'' and ``can't pop''.
-The machine is in the can't pop state whenever we have just pushed a symbol into the container and in the can pop state at all other times, as shown in Figure~\ref{fig-Av21-automata}.
+The machine is in the ``can't pop'' state whenever we have just pushed a symbol into the container and in the ``can pop'' state at all other times, as shown in Figure~\ref{fig-Av21-automata}.

-Let $f(x,u)$ denote the generating function for paths to the can pop state, where $x$ tracks the number of output symbols, and $u$ tracks the number of symbols in the container.
-Also let $g(x,u)$ denote the generating function for paths to the can't pop state with the same variables.
+Let $f(x,u)$ denote the generating function for paths to the ``can pop'' state, where $x$ tracks the number of output symbols, and $u$ tracks the number of symbols in the container.
+Also let $g(x,u)$ denote the generating function for paths to the ``can't pop'' state with the same variables.
 By considering all possible transitions among these two states, we derive the system of equations